List of ChuckleVision episodes: Series 12 (1999–2000)

 These episodes were originally twenty minutes long, however in 2004 the BBC edited them down to 15 minutes.

 Series 13 (2000–2001)

 ^This episode is the only silent ChuckleVision episode in the entire series.These episodes were originally twenty minutes long, however in 2005 the BBC edited them down to 15 minutes.

 Series 14 (2002)

 2002 Christmas Specials

 These two episodes were supposed to be shown back to back as a double bill on Christmas Eve 2002.
-Unfortunately, due to a mix up, "Messy Xmas" was shown twice by mistake.
+Due to a mix up, "Messy Xmas" was shown twice by mistake.
 The CBBC Channel later played the double bill with the episodes in the correct order.